50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Ans:

-58. Can you explain how to set up a Maven project for automation?
+58. What steps are involved in setting up a Maven project for automation?

 Ans:

-To set up a Maven project for automation, you typically create a Maven project structure with src/central/java and src/test/java directories for production and test code, respectively.
-You add dependencies for automation libraries like Selenium WebDriver, TestNG, or JUnit in the pom.xml file.
-You can then write test scripts, configure test execution, and manage dependencies using Maven commands.
+To set up a Maven project for automation, create a Maven project structure with ‘src/main/java’ and ‘src/test/java’ directories for production and test code, respectively.
+Add dependencies for automation libraries such as Selenium WebDriver, TestNG, or JUnit in the ‘pom.xml’ file.
+Write test scripts, configure test execution, and manage dependencies using Maven commands.

 Ans:

-60. What challenges have you faced with automation frameworks and how did you resolve them?
+60. What challenges are encountered with automation frameworks and how are they addressed?

 Ans: